Where do I Find

 6. Burnt Fork and tributaries

-7. North and Middle Forks of Sheep Creek and Sheep Creek Lake
+7. North and Middle Forks of Sheep Creek (South Fork Sheep Creek currently undergoing cutthroat restoration and is currently likely fishless) and Sheep Creek Lake

 South Slope of the Uinta Mountains: